 The study found that there is no single South Asian meaning of democracy.
-Each country, region and group shares a different conception and idea of what democracy means, shaped by their own culture, their colonial and/or national histories, and present day politics.
+Each country, region and group shares a different conception and idea of what democracy means, determined by their own culture, their colonial and/or national histories, and present day politics.
 On the other hand, the region has also imprinted its own understandings on the notion of democracy.
-Thus, instead of the Western notion that puts a premium on popular control over rulers, equal rights and liberties for citizens, the rule of law and protection against tyranny, democracy in South Asia is associated principally with the ideas of people's rule, political freedom, equality of outcomes and community rights.
+Thus, instead of the Western notion that puts a premium on popular control over rulers, equal rights and liberties for citizens, the rule of law and protection against tyranny; democracy in South Asia is associated principally with the ideas of people's rule, political freedom, equality of outcomes and community rights.

 The survey indicates that a positive notion of freedom, which extends to freedom from want and need, is recognized by the majority of the respondents as a crucial attribute.
-That explains why the capacity to provide for basic necessities is the most essential attribute of democracy according to 39% of the respondents, followed by the existence of equal rights, chosen by 37% of the surveyed population.
-This tendency is even more accentuated in Bangladesh, were 52% of the population surveyed stressed the importance of basic necessities as an essential attribute of democracy, followed by 31% who favoured equal rights.
-In all of South Asia, this trend is stronger amongst non-elites, while elites stress equal rights and the power to change governments.
+This explains why the capacity to provide for basic necessities appears to be the most essential attribute of democracy according to 39% of the respondents; then followed by equal rights, preferred by 37% of the surveyed population.
+This trend is stronger amongst non-elites and the poor, while elites stress equal rights and power to change governments as being important.

-The language of rights in popular discourse has shifted from the individual level to that of the community.
-The assessment team considers that the introduction of modern politics provided the basis for the creation of some of these communities.
-This situation provided an opportunity for struggle by marginal social groups while creating space for majoritarian interpretations of democracy: almost two-thirds of the surveyed population agrees that the will of the majority community should prevail in a democracy.
-However, majoritarianism is still not the dominant trend in the region and respect for minority concerns and rights is prominent, especially in Nepal, but also in India and Bangladesh.
+The language of "rights" is tilted away from the individual, more towards that of the community.
+The assessment team considers that the experience of modern politics has been a factor in this trend.
+This provides an opportunity for struggle by marginal social groups while creating space for majoritarian interpretations of democracy: almost 66% of the surveyed population agrees that the will of the majority community should prevail in a democracy.

-Democracy as a form of government appears to occupy a secondary meaning in popular imagination.
-Here, the idea of popular control of government takes precedence over other institutional mechanisms, even over the notion of rule of law.
+Democracy as a form of government appears to be seen more in terms of popular control of government than other notions such as the rule of law.

-Although South Asians attribute several characteristics to democracy (mentioned above), the survey indicates that a little less than half of the respondents are able to offer some meaning of their own for the word "democracy".
+Although South Asians ascribe to democracy the attributes and characteristics mentioned above, the survey indicates that a little less than half of the respondents are able to offer some meaning of their own for the word "democracy".
 The assessment team considers that this is due to socio-economic factors and the individual levels of social articulation, and is directly related to the degree of formal education and media exposure.
-Gender (in) equality reinforces such tendencies.
-51% of Bangladeshi respondents relate to democracy at some articulate level, while the South Asian average is 47%.
+Gender (in)equality reinforces such tendencies.
+57% of the respondents in Sri Lanka can articulate what democracy means to some extent, while the South Asian average is 47%.